Tuesday 23rd April 2019

 Manually: You can also manually add fingerprints to your

 ~/.ssh/known_hosts file.
 The manual page explain the format in detail.

-In order to actually add the fingerprint to add to the file, you can use the
+In order to actually acquire the fingerprint to add to the file, you can use the

 ssh-keyscan command.
 This tool is included as part of OpenSSH on most Linux distributions, and is used to show the fingerprint(s) of a local or remote server.
 For example: